 Cardano ADA is available to trade on eToro with your USD deposits which can be made via bank transfers, credit/debit cards or Paypal.

 Once you have bought your ADA tokens, you’ll need to find a wallet that supports them.
 It’s not recommended that you keep your crypto on an exchange that is a far more likely target for hackers.
 Also, you won’t have control over your crypto unless you have access to your private keys.

 Daedalus is the official wallet created by Cardano developers.
 It’s a secure desktop wallet for the ADA currency that downloads a full copy of the Cardano blockchain and independently validates every transaction in its history.
 Ensuring that you get maximum security and completely trustless operation without centrally hosted 3rd party servers.

-Your private keys are encrypted, you can create paper wallets for cold storage and it runs on the likes of Windows, macOS and Linux.
+Your private keys are encrypted, you can create paper wallets for cold storage, and it runs on the likes of Windows, macOS and Linux.

 Hardware Wallets – Ledger & Trezor

 You can use your Ledger with the Yoroi wallet on your desktop and simply add the Cardano app to your Ledger Live.
-Pr in the same way you can also use the Trezor Model T. However, just be aware that their (cheaper) Trezor One does not support Cardano.
+Pr in the same way, you can also use the Trezor Model T. However, just be aware that their (cheaper) Trezor One does not support Cardano.

 Exodus is a desktop wallet that supports over 100 different cryptocurrencies.
 Included in this list is their own free and secure ADA wallet.
-The Exodus wallet is built for the beginner in mind, making sending, receiving, and exchanging very simple and fast.
+The Exodus wallet is built with the beginner in mind, making sending, receiving, and exchanging very simple and fast.